ant-design/ant-design-pro-site/docs/api-doc.en-US.md

 $ roadhog-api-doc start [port]
 ```

-Then a document website will launch for the current project, provided that it must be a project based on [roadhog](https://github.com/sorrycc/roadhog) as with Ant Design Pro and that the data mock feature be used because the the source of documentation is the mock file.
+Then a document website will launch for the current project, provided that it must be a project based on [roadhog](https://github.com/sorrycc/roadhog) as with Ant Design Pro and that the data mock feature to be used because the source of documentation is the mock file.

 It should be additionally noted that the above `port` parameter refers to the current local `roadhog` application.
 If specified, you can directly access the project's API locally.
 If not specified, the network request will be staticized.

-### Genrate static site
+### Generating static site

 ```bash
 $ roadhog-api-doc build